 Successful delegates will have satisfactorily demonstrated competence in resuscitation, care of the unconscious casualty and incident management.
 Delegates will be continually assessed throughout the duration of the course.

 Certificates awarded will be valid for 3 years.
 There is a strong recommendation from the HSE to refresh first aid skills annually.

 There is no requirement for delegates to have any previous knowledge of first aid for this course, which is suitable for beginners.
-Ladies are advised to wear trousers.

 Very good instructor with masses of enthusiasm, knowledge and a passion to impart her knowledge onto others.
 Very much enjoyed the course.
 Many thanks."